Morristown Divorce Attorneys: Debt and Bankruptcy

 When it comes to equitable distribution during divorce proceedings, debt must be fairly divided in a similar fashion to assets including complex assets, retirement assets, family-owned and private businesses, and more.
 There are, however, some specific considerations that are unique to debt division during a divorce.

 The equitable distribution attorneys of Jacobs Berger, LLC have extensive experience helping clients navigate the waters of debt relief, divorce, and complex asset division.
 We take the approach that each case is an opportunity to help our clients build a financially secure foundation for their family’s future.
 Our legal team takes the time to understand your unique needs and concerns in order to offer dynamic and personalized solutions as we have done for clients in New Jersey towns including Morristown, Randolph, Madison, Morris Township, Tewksbury, Rockaway, and all of Morris County.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified family law attorneys regarding any outstanding debt, complex financial issues, and family law concerns you may have.
+Call our office today for a strategic planning session with one of our qualified family law attorneys regarding any outstanding debt, complex financial issues, and family law concerns you may have.

 Impact of Bankruptcy on Morris County Divorce